101 Best Things to Do on Oʻahu, Hawaiʻi

 Read My Separate Post: Mt.
 Kaʻala Trail

-Whether it’s convenient or not, I recommend going out of your way to drive the scenic H-3 Freeway!
+For this reason, I recommend going out of your way to drive the H-3 Freeway, whether it’s convenient or not!

-Overall, while some may say that the drive is best in one direction or the other, I can confidently tell you that driving east to west during periods of heavy rain is one of the most beautiful sights in all of Hawaiʻi, as the ridges you see in the photo below turn into waterfalls when it really starts pouring!
+That said, some locals might tell you that the drive is better in one direction over the other, but I can confidently say that driving east to west during periods of heavy rain is one of the most beautiful sights in all of Hawaiʻi, as the ridges you see in the photo below turn into waterfalls when it really starts coming down!

 Google Maps Directions: H-3 Freeway

-Kapoʻo, or more commonly known as Shark’s Cove, is one of Oʻahu’s most popular snorkeling destinations because some of the best places to enjoy the turquoise-blue water are only a short swim from the beach!
+Kapoʻo, more commonly known as Shark’s Cove, is one of Oʻahu’s most popular snorkeling destinations because it can be one of the best places on the island to enjoy the calm, turquoise-blue water!

-That being said, the water clarity typically gets better and better the further you swim out past the waves that stir up the sediment, which is exactly where this photo was taken.
+That being said, the water clarity is typically pretty poor closest to the beach, but the further you swim out past the waves that stir up the sediment, the better and better the clarity usually gets.
+This is exactly where this photo was taken.

-However, snorkeling at Shark’s Cove, or getting in the water anywhere on the North Shore, is a summer-only activity, as the ocean simply becomes too dangerous to access places like Kapoʻo when the large winter sets are rolling in!
+Now, it must be said that snorkeling at Shark’s Cove—or getting in the water anywhere on the North Shore of Oʻahu—is a summer-only activity, as the ocean simply becomes too dangerous to access places like Kapoʻo when large winter swells roll in!

-Therefore, you may want to consider booking a tour on either the North or West Side of Oʻahu when this is the case, as these local operators know exactly how to find the best conditions when the ocean isn’t otherwise accessible from shore.
+Therefore, you may want to consider booking a tour on either the North or West Side of Oʻahu when this is the case, as these local operators know exactly how to find the best ocean conditions when the water isn’t easily accessible from shore.

 Google Maps Direction: Kapoʻo (Shark’s Cove)